 Materials: BPA-Free Tritan plastic

 Battery: Two removable and non-rechargeable CR2032 watch batteries which Hidrate claims last around 6 months

-Warranty: Free from defects in materials and workmanship for 60 days from date of delivery.
+Warranty: Free from defects in materials and workmanship for 60 days from the date of delivery.

 The Spark syncs with your smartphone to record your water consumption but it’s not got to be right there the whole time.
 There’s sufficient onboard memory to store a couple of days of data so to be safe you need to have your water bottle and phone in the same room at least once a day.
 If both are part of your regular daily routine this shouldn’t be a big problem.
 The Spark is also designed for water only although there are some hints that it does work with some other liquids at the risk of shortening the lifespan of the sensor and reducing accuracy.

 The review is based on a white Hidrate Spark 2.0 kindly provided by Hidrate during March 2017.
-This article was first published on the 28th March 2017.
+This article was first published on the 28 March 2017 and last updated on 2 October 2017.